calvinmetcalf/shapefile-js/README.md

 - parse the dbf
 - join em
 - zip
+- file api
+- Some Projections

 ##to do

-- projections?
+- More Projections
 - check for geometry validity.
-- file api
+- Tests

 ##LICENSE
 Main library MIT license, origional version was less permisive but there is 0 code shared.
 Included libraries are under their respective lisenses which are: